ultrabug/py3status/py3status/modules/README.md

 Display bitcoin prices using bitcoincharts.com.

 Configuration parameters:
-- `cache_timeout`: Should be at least 15 min according to bitcoincharts.
+- `cache_timeout` Should be at least 15 min according to bitcoincharts.
-- `color_index`  : Index of the market responsible for coloration, meaning that the output is going to be green if the price went up and red if it went down.
+- `color_index` Index of the market responsible for coloration, meaning that the output is going to be green if the price went up and red if it went down.
 default: -1 means no coloration, except when only one market is selected
-- `field`        : Field that is displayed per market, see http://bitcoincharts.com/about/markets-api/
+- `field` Field that is displayed per market, see http://bitcoincharts.com/about/markets-api/
-- `hide_on_error`: Display empty response if True, else an error message
+- `hide_on_error` Display empty response if True, else an error message
-- `markets`      : Comma-separated list of markets.
+- `markets` Comma-separated list of markets.
 Supported markets can be found at http://bitcoincharts.com/markets/list/
-- `symbols`      : Try to match currency abbreviations to symbols, e.g. USD -> $, EUR -> € and so on
+- `symbols` Try to match currency abbreviations to symbols, e.g. USD -> $, EUR -> € and so on

 **author** Andre Doser <doser.andre AT gmail.com>